fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 ![Screenshot 2025-02-12 at 4.58.38 PM.png](/assets/images/blog/screenshot-2025-02-18-at-12.01.14 pm.png)

-> *\*  Batlinet, they reported better results, but we believe they obtained these in error.
-We have contacted the authors.*
+> *\*  Batlinet, they reported better results, but these results were obtained by manually configuring an important hyperparameter differently for MATR1 vs MATR2 without any explanation for why this was done.
+We show the results they get with the default hyperparemeters for both test sets.*
 >
 > *✦ DiffBat*
 >